ericniebler/stl2/review/201808 Batavia review.md

 #### [sort]
 TS (offline): We are missing "with respect to `comp` (and any `proj`)" [in "*Effects:* Sorts the elements in the range `[first, last)`."] here and elsewhere.

+#### [alg.partial_sort_copy]
+TS (offline): The project part is mind-bending.
+We copy from input to output, with a possible conversion, then you separately project the input and output ranges.
+But is the copying required to preserve the ordering?
+Which projection are we sorting with respect to?